 Day 2 – Opening Day vs. Russia

 20 minutes of shooting around and light warm up we then walked through our sets: Horns and flat with 4 different shot options.
 “T Will” then took us through the 2 out of bound plays stack1 and stack2.
-We stretched it out and took it back to the hotel for a quick nap.
+We stretched it out and took it back to the hotel for a quick refresh nap.

-Day3 Discovery Day
+Day 3 – Discovery Day

 On our third day in Shanghai was a time for discovery, so our good friend and team assistant, Kai Gao, took us on a tour of his home town.

-We traveled by subway where we ended at the black market train station “Xiangyang” As we made our way through the “fake market” underground world we handed out VBL balls to some deserving kids, and we all managed to come out with some fresh traditional silk suits, made 4XL.
+We traveled by subway where we ended at the black market train station “Xianggang”.
+As we made our way through the “fake market” underground world we handed out VBL balls to some deserving kids, and we all managed to come out with some fresh traditional silk suits, made 4XL.

 From the market, we walked down to the Bund, a promenade that runs along the Huangpu River.
 Inspiring a beautiful juxtaposition of the old and new world.
 Overlooking mind blowing futuristic skyscrapers on one side of the bank with traditional colonial buildings on the other side, some dating back to the early 1800s.
-The Bund is a notorious place for taking photos, and we did exactly that, with hundreds of Chinese fans, as we made our way down the riverbank soaking in the sights. (dévourer and king hustle were crowd favorites) The team then cruised across the river on what seemed like a several centuries old, ferry boat, where we discovered a small but amazing playground on the water.
+The Bund is a notorious place for taking photos, and we did exactly that, with hundreds of Chinese fans, as we made our way down the riverbank soaking in the sights. (dévourer and king hustle were crowd favorites).
+The team then cruised across the river on what seemed like a several centuries old, ferry boat, where we discovered a small but amazing playground on the water.
 We had a little shoot around and dunk session before heading back.
 In an eventful manor we had to mob the local way, this time by city yellow bikes through the city.
 After an eventful eight hour excursion we finally arrived back to the hotel, ready for a big meal at the buffet and for a full night’s rest in our plush accommodations.

-Day 4 Game 2 VS. Italy
+Day 4 – Game 2 vs. Italy

-We played the first game against Italy, who we had the ironic pleasure of squeezing onto a bus with for a thirty minute ride to the Rucker Park stadium, where the JUMP10 was held.
+We played the first game against Italy, who we had the ironic pleasure of squeezing onto a bus with us for a thirty minute ride to the Rucker Park stadium, where the JUMP10 was held.

 We had plenty of time to get acquainted with our opposition, and was cool to see how much some of these guys knew about VBL.
 We didn’t want take the friendship too far and stayed focus on the game at task but one thing for sure is they were fans and ready to loose.

 We started the game by taking a souvenir picture for them to remember us by.
 As you could have guessed it was a quick game 15-5 / 15-9.
 The Italian’s were outsized by our bigs and couldn’t keep up with our the pace.
 Our team all got a piece of the action, including myself with a shake and bake to the line and 2 easy free throws.
 The mercenary, Ryan Nitz, hit some long range threes and dominated with some monster dunks.

-Day 5 WIN OR GO HOME
+Day 5 – WIN OR GO HOME

 We were ranked #2 out of the 24 teams after the Jump10 ranking system behind Canada.
 I had spent a bit of time scouting them, and they had lot size and talent with all Pro Players, but they didn’t seem to have much chemistry as a team.

 It was a scrappy game with a lot of 50/50 balls coming in our advantage.
 “Devourer” quickly got in foul trouble so Boss Closs and Meezy had to step in with some big defensive stops.
-13-9 we beat the clock on that one.
+13-9, we beat the clock on that one.